cubicap/Jaculus-machine/docs/getting-started.md

 # Getting started

 The core concept of Jaculus-machine is a *Machine* type.
-A *Machine* is parametrized by *features* that should be part of it.
+A *Machine* is parametrized by *Features* that should be part of it.
 *Machine* is created using stack inheritance.
 At the bottom of the stack, there is always `jac::MachineBase` which provides the basic functionality.
-For example, a *machine* with core *features* can be created like this:
+For example, a *Machine* with core *Features* can be created like this:

 ```cpp
 #include <jaculus/machine.h>